-Exclusive reprint edition by The Scriptorium!
+Exclusive translation and reprint edition by The Scriptorium!

 Many volumes have been written on the topic of "why Germany lost the War" - or, conversely, "why the Allies won".
 This book originally penned in 1952, however, exposes a vitally important but often underestimated factor: the "Resistance fighters" - the German traitors who worked to destroy the German Reich from within.
 Their attempted assassination of Adolf Hitler on July 20, 1944 was only the tip of the iceberg, and nothing would be more wrong than to accord the events of this single day a historical importance out of proportion to their strictly symbolic significance.
 The events in question represented but one act of the great tragedy of German history from 1933 to 1945.
 More and more, it appears that the Allies would not have been victorious without their help - and that, in fact, the war might never even have come about without their machinations!

-It is the purpose of this booklet to show the broad masses of not only the German nation, who have neither the opportunity nor the time for historical research of their own, the true backdrop of this key act - the assassination attempt - as succinctly as possible so that they will be in a position, in the interests of Germany's and the world's future, to draw the necessary political conclusions.
+It is the purpose of this booklet to show the general populace of not only the German nation, who have neither the opportunity nor the time for historical research of their own, the true backdrop of this key act - the assassination attempt - as succinctly as possible so that they will be in a position, in the interests of Germany's and the world's future, to draw the necessary political conclusions.

 The author is aware that his opinion contrasts sharply with those that are currently popular.
 Nevertheless he claims for his motivations exactly that maxim expressed by Karl Goerdeler, one of the leaders of the Resistance: "Despite the smoke screen of propaganda, the German people must be told the truth, and nothing but the truth."